All of our content is written by humans, not robots. Learn More

 • Demographics.
 Data brokers know your age, ethnicity, race, pronouns, marital status, and other demographic data.

 • Contact information.
 Data brokers also know details like your name, phone number, social media handle, and email address.
+Thankfully, there are ways to remove your name from the internet and get your phone number offline.

 • Online activity.
 Your online activity includes the websites you visit, your search history, content you engage with, social media activity, and purchasing behavior.